🇺🇸 United States (+1)

 Can Veriphone distinguish landline, mobile, and VoIP?

 Yes.
 Every lookup returns a line_type: mobile, fixed_line, or voip, based on NANPA's original classification of the number range.
 This is useful for TCPA filtering — US regulations prohibit SMS marketing to landlines without separate consent — but keep in mind that Wireless LNP allows a number to be ported across line types, so the original NANPA classification can be stale for ported numbers.
-For strict TCPA workflows at high volume, layer a porting-aware service on top for the subset that requires it.
+For those, mode=current returns current_line_type alongside the current carrier, resolved from national portability registries.

 Does Veriphone resolve ported US numbers to their current carrier?